 Laith Hammoudi (McClatchy Newspapers) reports 8 corpses were discovered in Baghdad and three female corpses in Basra.
 Reuters notes that three corpses were discovered in Yusufiya and 1 in Bajwan.

-US military announced: "A soldier assigned to Task Force Lightning died in a non-combat related incident in Kirkuk province Sept.
+Today the US military announced: "A soldier assigned to Task Force Lightning died in a non-combat related incident in Kirkuk province Sept.
 20."
 And they announced: "A Task Force Lightning Soldier was killed in Diyala Province Thursday when an explosion occurred near his vehicle."
 The deaths bring the total number of US service members killed in the illegal war since it began in March of 2003 to 3794 (ICCC).
 That's six announced deaths away from the 3800 mark.

-CBS Evening News' Armen Keteyian looks into the missing weapons "the U.S. military could not account for" (190,000 of them) and discovers a large number of the Glock pistols have ended up in the hands of the Iraqi resistance: "According to an intelligence source, the U.S. contractor in charge of the Glocks somehow lost track of an entire shipment.
+Finally, the CBS Evening News' Armen Keteyian looks into the missing weapons "the U.S. military could not account for" (190,000 of them) and discovers a large number of the Glock pistols have ended up in the hands of the Iraqi resistance: "According to an intelligence source, the U.S. contractor in charge of the Glocks somehow lost track of an entire shipment.
 That mysterious disappeance is now part of a massive military bribery investigation centered around a contracting office run out of a small trailer at a military base in Kuwait.
 Eighteen federal investigators are digging into the actions of dozens of high-ranking U.S officers and military contractors."